 There was a bench in front of us that was absolutely packed with people.
 I dug the cars out of my bag knowing that we would obviously be there a while.
 My son began happily running his cars up and down the floor, across the table, down the side of the bench, making cute little boy car noises.
 I kept the baby entertained and my oldest daughter colored in her books.
 All was well.
 I even got the “they are so cute” look from other parents to which I silently gave the “thanks, I’m so proud” nod back.

 There was a lady sitting in front of me.
 Her pants didn’t fit quite right and thus exposed quite a bit of her hiney.
 That’s really a nice way to put it.
 Truth is her crack was hanging out like 6 inches.
 It was so much exposure that I found myself staring at the ceiling to avoid eye contact with said hiney.
 I was, afterall, only inches away from it.
 The entire time, my son is on his knees at eye level with this lady’s derriere, running his cars up and down the bench she was sitting on.
 I was not comfortable with this, but there really was nowhere else for him to play.
+Then the unthinkable happened….
 Before I could blink he had run one of his cars right across this woman’s exposed equator and down her longitudinal crack!
 The lady cries out like she’s been goosed.
 The crowded room turns to look at what is causing the commotion and my little blonde baby boy innocently looks up at me with those big brown eyes.
 My parenting skills flash before my eyes as I feverishly try to apologize to the woman who has just been violated by my son’s car.
 Much to my disadvantage she does not speak English and I don’t know “I’m sorry” in Spanish.

 After the initial shock, it all ended fairly enough.
 The woman seemingly accepted my embarrassed apology.
 I scrambled to put my son safely in my lap with a bottle of hand sanitizer.
 And, the room went back to a low rumble.
 I, however, took a little longer to recover.
 I remember thinking “I can’t believe he just did that!
 What was he thinking??”
 My blood pressure, I’m sure, was through the roof and I was officially sweating bullets.
 I could not wait for the doc to call our name so I could get this horrific experience over with.
 My son didn’t know any different and just kept playing happily.
 I can definitely laugh about it now, but at the time I just wanted to find the nearest pile of sand and stick my head in it.